‘Game Of Thrones’ Season 8: Everything You Need To Know About The Battle At Winterfell

 Every season of HBO’s Game of Thrones contains an ultimate battle.
 In the final season of the hit epic fantasy series, this battle will unfold at Winterfell.

 Already, HBO has been teasing fans with an upcoming battle at Winterfell.
 This event is expected to occur in Episode 3 of Game of Thrones Season 8, according to Harper’s Bazaar.
-Although, HBO hasn’t given the official word on exactly when this massive battle will occur.
+HBO hasn’t given the official word on exactly when this massive battle will occur.
 However, there a few indicators that Episode 3 is where it will occur.

 Already, in the Season 8 premiere episode of Game of Thrones, House Umber was attacked at Last Hearth.
-So viewers know that the dead are already marching towards Winterfell.
-In addition, as previously reported by The Inquisitr, those already at Winterfell are gearing towards war as the trailer for Episode 2 announces that the dead will arrive there by the morning.
+So viewers know that the dead are already marching toward Winterfell.
+In addition, as previously reported by The Inquisitr, those already at Winterfell are gearing toward war as the trailer for Episode 2 announces that the dead will arrive there by the morning.
 Images for Episode 2 also show Game of Thrones characters appearing to plan for battle as the dead approach.

 The Game of Thrones showrunners, David Benioff and Dan Weiss, spoke to Entertainment Weekly about the upcoming battle at Winterfell and have revealed that it will include a massive cast of major characters.
 Although, viewers would have already guessed this considering the majority of characters are already at Winterfell as Jon Snow (Kit Harington) and Daenerys Targaryen (Emilia Clarke) prepare for the attack.

 Miguel Sapochnik will be directing the episode containing the battle at Winterfell.
-Previously, he has delivered regarding the battle at Hardhome as well as the Emmy nominated “Battle of the Bastards” episode of Game of Thrones.
+Previously, he has delivered regarding the battle at Hardhome, as well as the Emmy nominated “Battle of the Bastards” episode of Game of Thrones.
 So, it seems unlikely that fans will be disappointed by the action in this epic episode.

 It is also billed as the “final” battle between the living and the dead, according to co-executive producer Bryan Cogman.